 - Don't accept drinks or food offered to you by the driver and make sure he doesn't use his cell phone informing others where you are heading to.

-- Bags should be placed on the ground, not next to you on the seat (that does not only apply in taxis, but all vehicles!).
+- Luggage should always be placed in the locked trunk; smaller bags on the floor, not next to you on the seat (that does not only apply in taxis, but all vehicles!).
 Unfortunately it's not uncommon that thieves wander around vehicles stuck in traffic jams or waiting at a red light and look out for passengers having their handbag, backpack, camera or other valuables in sight.
 They then smash the window and crab your bag before you can even react.
-A common place for this kind of robbery is the main route to the airport.
+A common place for this kind of robbery is the main route from and to the airport.
 So please always have your stuff either looked in the trunk or smaller things next to your feet!

 Drug possession and drug trafficking are illegal in Peru and punished with very long prison sentences.
 Persons found with cocaine or other drugs will face immediate arrest and imprisonment for up to 25 years.
 Peru's prisons don't meet international standards and mostly are extremely overcrowded.
 Hygienic conditions and food are on a very low level, supplies with other necessities are difficult and follow prisoners aren't always well-disposed.
 We are sure a prison in Peru is not the place you want to be, therefore:

 - Keep your hands off any kind of drugs.

 - Don't socialize with people consuming or selling drugs.

 - Have a watchful eye on your luggage and bags, so nobody can hide drugs in them.